Advanced course

 The programmes for Introductory and Advanced level courses are elaborated at a dedicated programme committee, held every two years, and which is strongly guided by the CAS Syllabus.
 This syllabus was reviewed in 2015, a revised edition was released in 2016 and will evolve in the coming years.

-A successful participation at this course requires some basic knowledge of accelerator physics or experience acquired through professional work.
+The ideal participants should have completed the CAS Introductory course (or equivalent) or had several years of accelerator physics experience to profit fully.
 As this course introduces advanced and contemporary concepts, knowledge of classical mechanics, electrodynamics, as well as mathematics for physics or engineering at the university entrance level is expected.

 Course programme overview: